wp-plugins/app-store-assistant/readme.txt

 == Description ==

-The App Store Assistant Wordpress plugin displays a list of iOS Apps, Mac apps or iTunes content from an RSS feed (https://rss.itunes.apple.com/us/) or the detail for iPhone/iPod Apps, Mac Apps, iPad Apps, Songs, Albums, Movies, Short Films, TV Episodes, or Seasons and Music Videos via the item's ID. optionally it will also converts the items's link to use your affiliate program.
-It now also allows items from Amazon.com to be displayed.
+The App Store Assistant Wordpress plugin has a powerful "search & create post" feature that takes all the work out of creating a post with the item details for iOS Apps, Mac Apps, Apple Watch Apps or iTunes content.
+You can also create posts from an RSS feed (https://rss.itunes.apple.com/us/) or the detail for iPhone/iPod Apps, Mac Apps, Apple Watch Apps, iPad Apps, Songs, Albums, Movies, Short Films, TV Episodes, or Seasons and Music Videos via the item's ID.
+Optionally it will also converts the items's link to use your affiliate program.
+App Store Assistant now also allows items from Amazon.com to be displayed.
 Demo at http://TheiPhoneAppsList.com or http://TheMacAppsList.com

 Built-in search for automated Post creation.